-SBS 210: Social Science Research Methods
+SBS 210 Social Science Research Methods 3 units

 This course is an introduction to the primary research methods used by social scientists.
 Fundamental orientations and approaches that underlie social science research will be introduced.
 Students will learn various qualitative and quantitative methods of data collection, data analysis, and results reporting.
 Emphasis in this course is on students putting these methods into practice by developing real-world research questions and engaging in hands-on research activities.
+Prerequisite: any course in the SBS concentration.